enricopisoni/SHERPA-city/README.md

 5) Calculate gridded emissions for each scenario.
 Scenarios are under <cityname>/results/<scenario_name>
 6) Apply the dispersion kernels on the emissions

+Below each step is explained in more detail:

+### Creating the road network.
+Scaling the original OpenTransportMap data is done with the script:
+This script also creates a file with boundary boxes of each NUTS3 shape file of OTM.
+This makes it faster to select the OTM shape files necessary to create the domain.

+### Add the zones
+The script '' makes the intersection between the zone(s) and the road network.
+The result is a new shape file, 'traffic_roadlinks_zones_<city_name>.shp' with an extra field 'zone'.
+Road links that cross the zone boundaries are cut in two.

+### Gridding
+The gridding is done with a python script (because it's faster).
+Maybe it should be converted to R. Having one piece of code in python is not nice.

+### Fleet configurations

+### Scenario configurations

+### Concentration calculations

 ## To do/ideas
+- Translate the griddig script from python to R.
 - Add a path to a folder with the zones for each city to the config file instead of putting them in the city folder.
 - Add more error handling and messages.
 E.g. the parallel routine doesn't return errors.
 It's hard to know where it went wrong without directily calling sherpa_city_par.R for a specific case.
 - default area of 20x20km: put the default in the config file.